mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 It's possible to specify the desired MASTER_LOG_FILE but position must be 4

-The initfile option is nolonger available, filestem option also not available as the stem is automatically set by parsing MASTER_LOG_FILE
+The initfile option is no longer available, filestem option also not available as the stem is automatically set by parsing MASTER_LOG_FILE

 ### Stop/start the replication